jiayizhang-k/CulturaCognize/README.md

     - Seed your dictionary for semi-supervised LDA

 4. Visualize results in:
-    - `t-SNE`: for clusterable patterns
+    - `t-SNE`: for visual term-level clustering using both frequency and TF-IDF
     - `LDAvis`: for inter-topic distance and prevalence

 ## File Structure (after running the full pipeline)